Murders of Gary Matson and Winfield Mowder: Motive

-Matthew Williams' sexuality questioned
+Matthew Williams's sexuality questioned

-In interviews with media, two friends from Matthew Williams' past recounted incidents concerning questions about his sexual orientation.
+In interviews with media, two friends from Matthew Williams's past recounted incidents concerning questions about his sexual orientation.

 Todd Bethel served in the Navy with Williams, and claimed to have been his best friend during that period.
 He briefly rented an apartment with Williams when they were both assigned to a ship in Bremerton, Washington.
 Bethel, who reportedly tried to sell a videotape and photographs of Williams, said that he and others thought Williams acted too "prissy" and "sat too close to other men."
 Bethel asked Williams if he was gay, and said Williams denied it but seemed disturbed by the idea that he might be perceived as such.

-In August 1999 Dan Martin, Williams' best friend from his time in the Living Faith Fellowship, gave an interview to The Advocate, which described their relationship as a romantic friendship.
+In August 1999 Dan Martin, Williams's best friend from his time in the Living Faith Fellowship, gave an interview to The Advocate, which described their relationship as a romantic friendship.
 According to Martin, the two shared poetry, skinny-dipped, and traded stories over campfires in the Idaho mountains.
 When Williams left the church to drift into the white supremacist movement, Martin went on to become a gay rights activist.

 According to Martin, shortly before the murders Williams called a mutual friend looking for Martin's home number in Moscow, Idaho.
 When he was told that Martin identified as openly gay and was coordinator of an HIV prevention group, Williams began to sob uncontrollably.
 Martin said he thought the revelation may have triggered the murders of Matson and Mowder.